-Case study of an ongoing claim for compensation for a bad survey
+Case study of a claim for compensation for a bad survey

 We were recently approached by a gentleman who had purchased a property which turned out to be defective.
 He wanted to know if he was entitled to compensation for a bad survey.